ajuvercr/jsonld-lsp-demo/jsonld-lsp.md

 # Introduction

 JSON-LD is a data serialization format that is used to describe semi-structured data on the web [@JSON-LD-W3C].
+It adds semantic information to JSON, among others with the `@context` property, pointing to a JSON-LD context.
+This context specifies how to map properties to predicates, called aliases.
+The `@id` property then again specifies the subject of the current JSON object.

-The premise of JSON-LD is simple: _just_ write JSON and annotate the document with a context, and there is semantic data. _Just_ writing JSON becomes very tedious when the context grows and not all predicates are easy to remember.
-Then it starts to feel like programming: only use fields that are defined or your data is broken.
-A JSON-LD editor might mitigate these problems.
+JSON-LD allows you to write JSON and annotate the document with a context containing the necessary information for a JSON-LD processor to map it to RDF triples with IRIs.
+Writing this JSON becomes tedious when the context grows and not all properties are easy to remember.
+For example, just misspelling a JSON key can break your entire Linked Data use case.

+With its increasing popularity, contexts in JSON-LD also increase in complexity.
-JSON-LD is used more and more, thus introducing more and more complex contexts.
-Major players in this field are promoting open standards and application profiles by exposing JSON-LD contexts.
-For example, OSLO is a Flemish initiative that is working to achieve interoperability across Flanders by building semantic standards for different stakeholders such as government, industry and academia [@OSLO].
-These efforts start by exposing complex JSON-LD contexts.
+For example, OSLO is an initiative in Flanders (Belgium) that is working to achieve interoperability by building semantic standards for different stakeholders such as government, industry and academia [@OSLO].
+Example JSON-LD context files for their vocabularies and application profiles [are available on the website data.vlaanderen.be](https://data.vlaanderen.be).

+Just like we use an editor when using funtions and variables while programming, a semantic JSON-LD editor will be able to avoid common mistakes.
-A _real_ JSON-LD editor can help the developer experience as they are powerful tools that allow users to receive feedback as they work.
-One way editors can provide feedback is by implementing domain-specific logic directly, but another way is by using the Language Server Protocol (LSP).
-LSP is a standard interface that separates the domain-specific logic from the editor's logic [@LSP-Multi], allowing editors to offer advanced features such as code completion, hover information, and go-to-definition.
+In this demo, we show how a JSON-LD editor can help the developer experience.
+The Language Server Protocol (LSP) is a standard interface that separates the domain-specific logic from the editor's logic [@LSP-Multi], allowing editors to offer advanced features such as code completion, hover information, and go-to-definition.
 By implementing an LSP for JSON-LD, developers can enjoy these advanced features and bring their editor's capabilities for JSON-LD up to par with programming languages.

 <!-- What is the competition doing?
 JSON with JSON schema?
 Autocompletion with Yasgui?
 Turtle lsp (stardog) -->
 Similar efforts have been made before, but never for JSON-LD.
 For example, the Yasgui editor [@YASGUI], a popular SPARQL human query interface, provides autocompletion based on the LOV API [@LOV].
 Plugins can add autocompletion based on domain knowledge.
 These capabilities are built into the editor and can only be used with Yasgui.
 Stardog created open-source LSPs for turtle, TRIG, SPARQL, and more, however, they only concern themselves with correct syntax and keyword auto-completion [@stardog].

-Our demo JSON-LD LSP can be found at [github.com/ajuvercr/jsonld-lsp](https://github.com/ajuvercr/jsonld-lsp) (MIT).
+Our demo JSON-LD LSP and installation instructions to use it with your favorite LSP capable editor can be found at [github.com/ajuvercr/jsonld-lsp](https://github.com/ajuvercr/jsonld-lsp) (MIT).

-## JSON-LD

-JSON-LD is an RDF format that uses the same syntax as JSON [@JSON-LD-W3C].
-JSON-LD adds semantic information to JSON with the `@context` property, pointing to a JSON-LD context.
-This context specifies how to map properties to predicates, called aliases.
-The `@id` property specifies the subject of the current JSON object.
-Of course, JSON-LD and more notably the JSON-LD context are way more involved, but for this demo, this short overview suffices.

-## Language Server Protocol
+# Language Server Protocol

 The Language Server Protocol (LSP) is a JSON RPC protocol developed by Microsoft to simplify the process of integrating language-specific logic into an editor [@LSP].
 Prior to LSP, editors had to implement each programming language they wanted to support individually, resulting in an $O(n*m)$ complexity where n is the number of editors and m is the number of programming languages.
 With LSP, editor and language-specific logic only needs to be implemented once, resulting in a much simpler $O(n+m)$ complexity [@LSP-Multi].
 LSP only concerns itself with the source files of the program and doesn't involve building, running, or debugging.
 This is in contrast to the Build Server Protocol [@Builder-Server].